MrGigSolutions/workshop_enigma/wire_warriors/README.md

    Also adjust the `decrypt()` function to first call the `set_key(...)` function with the key consisting of the first 3 letters of the encrypted message.
-10. Add a `plugs` parameter, a list of 2-letter strings.
-Implement a `add_plug` function.
-This adds a plug to the set of plugs, and needs to perform some validation
-	- the plugs may contain up to 13 pairs of letters
-	- plug pairs on may only contain letters, no numbers or other characters
-	- a letter may only occur once in a plug pair, either as the first or second letter of the pair
-11. Implement a `clear_plugs` function that removes all plugs.
-12. Create a `_plugged(letter)` that returns the plugged letter if one is available, and otherwise returns the same letter that was sent.
-13. Adjust the encode function so that it calls the `_plugged` function before sending the signal into the first rotor, and to called the `_plugged` function again after signal comes out of the last rotor.
+10. Optional: implement the plug board.
+You should support at least the following functions:
+    `_plugged(letter: str, direction: bool)`, `add_plug(pair: str)`, and `clear_plugs()`.
+    Hint: the plugs are actually a special case of one of the components you have already implemented.
+Perhaps you can reuse some of the code?
-14. Optional: if the Revolutionaries have implemented notches (their step 7), the rotor will return a boolen value from its `rotate()` function.
+11. Optional: if the Revolutionaries have implemented notches (their step 7), the rotor will return a boolen value from its `rotate()` function.
 If this bool is true for the first rotor, also cause the second rotor to rotate.
     If that one also returns true, also cause the third rotator to rotate.
-15. Optional: implement the `set_rotors(x, y, z)`, which calls `set_rotor(...)` on each of the rotors which is implemented by the Revolutionaries in their step 8.
+12. Optional: implement the `set_rotors(x, y, z)`, which calls `set_rotor(...)` on each of the rotors which is implemented by the Revolutionaries in their step 8.